 Net Promoter Score (NPS) is the leading metric for customer satisfaction.

 WebFX clients score 394% higher than the industry average.

 Before you can meet any other marketing goal, you need to bring people to your site.
 More importantly, you need to bring people that take an action or indicate interest in your products.

-Some of the ways to measure include:
+Some ways to measure this KPI for performance marketing include:

-- Number of unique visitors: Knowing how many people are coming to your website will help you determine effectiveness of marketing campaigns and other outreach strategies.
+- Number of unique visitors: Knowing how many people are coming to your website will help you determine the effectiveness of marketing campaigns and other outreach strategies.

 - Number of returning visitors: A first-time visitor is always welcome, but a returning visitor is no longer just looking around — he or she is that much closer to becoming a customer.